kvh8899/seeker/README.md

  - Join and unjoin communities
  - Like posts

-I made this website in 1 and a half weeks so heres a few features that I want to implement in the future.
+I made this website in one and a half weeks so heres a few features that I want to implement in the future.

 - Search bar for better discovery of communities
 - user profile customization